List of active United States naval aircraft

-The list of United States naval aircraft contains types currently used by United States Navy and the United States Marine Corps.
+The list of United States Navy aircraft contains types currently used by the United States Navy.
 For a complete list of naval aircraft designated under pre-1962 United States Navy designation systems, see List of United States Navy aircraft designations (pre-1962); for aircraft without formal designations, see List of undesignated military aircraft of the United States.
 For a list of all naval aircraft designated under the post-1962 unified Department of Defense designations, see List of military aircraft of the United States.

 Aircraft

 Current inventory

+Aircraft are listed in the table below alphabetically by the 1962 United States Tri-Service aircraft designation system "Basic Mission" code then serially within that basic mission.
+Aircraft other than heavier than air, powered, fixed wing, manned, conventional take off and landing aircraft are designated in the 1962 Tri-Service system first by a "Vehicle Type" code then by a "Basic Mission" code.
+Those aircraft are listed below by vehicle type then serially within that vehicle type.